tdabasinskas/drone-passwordstate/README.md

   another_secret: 'another_secret_value'
 ```

-### Encoding the secrets
+### Encoding secrets

-By default, the secrets are exported *as-is*, meaning, they would need to separately encoded with BASE64 if used as Kubernetes secrets.
+By default, secrets are exported *as-is*, meaning, they would need to be separately encoded with BASE64 if used as Kubernetes secrets.
 To handle that automatically, `encode_secrets` parameter can be used, e.g.:

 ```yaml
 pipeline: